-Ranked by Chambers USA eight times over the past decade and listed in Who’s Who Legal: Litigation 2018, Glen has obtained numerous jury verdict awards in the seven- and eight-figure range in commercial and real-estate matters, and successfully defended claims of equal size.
+Ranked by Chambers USA nine times over the past decade and listed in Who’s Who Legal: Litigation, Glen has obtained numerous jury verdict awards in the seven- and eight-figure range in commercial and real-estate matters, and successfully defended claims of equal size.
 He has had similar success in the area of real estate and land use, and in probate courts.
 Likewise, he has secured numerous international arbitration awards reaching as high as $50 million.
 The Best Lawyers in America© 2020 ranked Glen for commercial litigation and for construction litigation in Miami.
 He also earned recognition by Top Verdict as having one of its Top 10 Verdicts in Florida in 2018 for the $26 million jury verdict awarded to developers of the Privé at Island Estates luxury condominiums in Aventura.
 Previously, his case involving Marriott International and a failed hotel project in the Bahamas was recognized as one of the Top 100 Verdicts of the year in the United States for its $21 million award.

 Glen and his litigation group have received local and national recognition from both their peers and respected media for their work.
 For example, Glen was featured in The Wall Street Journal for his representation of Tropicana Condominium.
 Similarly, as reported by The Miami Herald, Glen led a successful effort to stymie developers who were intent on changing the landscape of the Grove Isle community located in Coconut Grove, Florida.